Porch pirates caught on camera stealing from one Wichita woman

 “We were both just in awe and started shaking because you know it’s very scary when you see men in masks outside of your front door, picking stuff off your porch,” she said.
 “It really freaked us out.”

-Wichita Police said thefts are down by thirteen percent this year, but said to not let your guard down.
+Wichita police said thefts are down by 13% this year but said to not let your guard down.

-“Overall we are down 13 percent from 8365 to 7269, but this month compared to last month, we’re only down two percent, so we’ve seen that uptick in larcenies just over the last couple months,” said Lieutenant Scott Brunow.
+“Overall, we are down 13% from 8,365 to 7,269, but this month compared to last month, we’re only down 2% so we’ve seen that uptick in larcenies just over the last couple months,” said Lieutenant Scott Brunow.
 “But there are people out here all times of the day that are just looking for the opportunity when it presents itself to seal something.”

 Derby Police Department Brandon Russell said it’s about the time of the year when crimes like this start to increase.